robotframework/robotframework/atest/README.rst

 require-windows
   Require the operating system to be Windows.

-require-yaml, require-docutils, require-lxml, require-screenshot Require lxml, docutils, PyYAML, or platform specific screenshot module to be installed, respectively.
+require-yaml, require-docutils, require-pygments, require-lxml, require-screenshot Require lxml, docutils, Pygments, PyYAML, or platform specific screenshot module to be installed, respectively.
 See `Required modules`_ for details.

 require-et13
   Require ElementTree version 1.3.
 Automatically excluded when running with